puppetlabs/puppet-docs/source/puppet/4.9/install_pre.markdown

 * Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
 * Systems we provide official packages for will have an easier install path.
 * Systems we don't provide packages for _might_ still be able to run Puppet, as long as the version of Ruby is suitable and the prerequisites are installed.
-See the [list of supported Ruby versions and prerequisites.][ruby]
 You'll also need to follow a more complex install path.

 ## Check your network configuration

 In an agent/master deployment, you must prepare your network for Puppet's traffic.

 * **Firewalls:** The Puppet master server must allow incoming connections on port 8140, and agent nodes must be able to connect to the master on that port.
 * **Name resolution:** Every node must have a unique hostname. **Forward and reverse DNS** must both be configured correctly.
-(Instructions for configuring DNS are beyond the scope of this guide.
+(Instructions for configuring DNS are beyond the scope of these instructions.
 If your site lacks DNS, you must write an `/etc/hosts` file on each node.)
     * **Note:** The default Puppet master hostname is `puppet`.
 Your agent nodes can be ready sooner if this hostname resolves to your Puppet master.

 ## Check timekeeping on your Puppet master server